Jump to Recipe

 Chocolate Cherry Galette

-This chocolate cherry galette features juicy cherries, lip-smacking dark chocolate, a subtle whiff of orange, and a crispy, buttery whole wheat pastry.
+This refined sugar free chocolate cherry galette features juicy cherries, dark chocolate, and orange wrapped up in a crisp whole wheat pastry.
+Perfect for beginner pie bakers!

 - 100 g unbleached plain flour